AlistairBoettiger/Protocols/STORMbuffers.md

    * Cyclooctatetraene (138924 ALDRICH).
    * Dilute 0.0208 g COT in 1 mL of DMSO.
 Aliquot and store frozen

 > *(higher molar Tris recommended for longer STORM imaging)
 >
 > **Pyranose Oxidase is more expensive but ensures stable buffer pH in buffers exposed to air.
 Glucose oxidase will cause buffer pH to drop rapidly (pH ~4 or less) if exposed to air for a few hours.

+## Imaging with 750 dyes
+* For cy7, prepare STORM buffer as above.
+Replace 5 uL BME with 5 uL of 1M MEA.
+* For Alexa 750 prepare STORM buffer as above.
+Replace 5 uL BME with 2 uL of 1M MEA.
+   - if dyes are still dimmer than desired, decrease to 1 uL of 1M MEA per 500 uL buffer.

 ## TCEP Buffer